 Composer, recording artist, worship leader … Mrs. Johnson brings decades of music education and experience into her classroom.
 She is a California state credentialed teacher, with a B.A. in Liberal Studies, and a Master’s in Teaching & Learning.
 She came to SVC because she considers it to be one of the few schools with a music program which offers skills that students can take with them and use for many years to come.

-2017-18 marked Mrs. Kneisel’s fifth year teaching and first year at SVC.
+2017-18 marked Mrs. Kneisel’s sixth year teaching and second year at SVC.
 A graduate of Concordia University, Irvine, she is thrilled to be in an environment where she can watch her students develop academically and in their relationship with the Lord.

 During her nearly two decades of service at SVC, Mrs. LaFavor has shared her passion for the Lord and for her course subjects.
 She yearns to nurture and mentor her students, just as her own children were nurtured and mentored throughout their years of education at SVC.
 Degrees earned include a B.S. in Applied Psychology, and an M.S. in Counseling Psychology; Marriage, Family Therapist.